AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Information has been added in the Adobe Experience Platform Data Connector section on the data mapping validation error related to privacy management and how to troubleshoot it.
 [Read more](../../developing/using/aep-mapping-activation.md)

+The Personal Data and Personas section has been updated with a use case scenario to illustrate how the different personas are interacting when it comes to Privacy.
+[Read more](../../start/using/privacy.md#use-case-scenario)

+A new section listing Frequently Asked Questions on Privacy has been added.
+[Read more](../../start/using/privacy-faq.md)

 ## Release 20.4 - October 2020 {#release-20-4---october-2020}

 **New capabilities included in the release**